Get a Job

 The last but not the least.
 You have plenty of interviews, but even if you don't speak yet about your visa request, you have no reply from your interviewer.

-In all of those 4 cases, you are going nowhere!
+In all of those 4 cases above, you are going nowhere!
 Actually, 90% of failures to get a job in the USA as a foreigner come from 1 mistake.
 And if you encountered those difficulties above, you might actually be making this mistake: applying without targeting

 Even before thinking about building your American Resume and applying to jobs opening in the USA, you have to target the right open jobs and companies for you.